Gazroh87/mighty_machine/README.md

 - If I enter an unrecognised E-mail address, then I'm notified that the E-mail address I entered does not exist in the database.

+## Additional Perfomance/Responsiveness Testing

+1. Tested the development website's (https://8000-scarlet-chipmunk-mte3db8p.ws-eu03.gitpod.io/) responsiveness using [Responsinator](http://www.responsinator.com/).
+    - Result: The website is responsive across all devices and screen sizes without any undesired x-scroll.
+2. Tested images sizes to ensure all images are a reasonable size and don't take up took much space.
+This impacts the website's load times.
+I used the Google Chrome Dev Tools Network tab for tests and monitoring.
+    - Result: The website's loading time is decently acceptable and capable of loading in under a second.

+## Bugs

+I encountered a bug in my code where when entering in a quantity of a product in the store, I could add 0 items or as many as I wanted.
+I fixed this by changing the if quantity > 0 lines in the cart app views.py to if quantity in range(0, 99).

+You can probably dig out over bugs by browsing through the commit history.

+* TO BE UPDATED IN FUTURE

 ***

 # D E P L O Y M E N T